u2x1/wl-bot/README.md

 ## How to use it

 1. Download the pre-build binary file from [release](https://github.com/Nutr1t07/wl-bot/releases/).

+   [mirai-api-http](https://github.com/mamoe/mirai-api-http) uses userelative path to send images, so we need to put it under [mirai-api-http](https://github.com/mamoe/mirai-api-http)'s directory `mirai/plugins/MiraiAPIHTTP`.
+All local images will be stored under `images`.

 2. Create `config.json` under the same directory as `wl-bot-exe`: